imdhemy/imdhemy.github.io/_posts/testing/2022-01-18-we-need-more-tests.md

 Software entropy is tied to the notion of change and has no meaning in a static system.
 If there is no intent to alter the system, we cannot speak of its entropy.
 One more idea to put in mind, when software entropy overwhelms a project, the project freezes!

-Tests help overturn this tendency.
-They act as a safety net.
+Tests act as a safety net.
 Tests help make sure the existing functionality works, even after you introduce new features or refactor the code to better fit new requirements.
 Besides, it helps have a well-designed software.

 ## Are coverage metrics enough to measure test suite quality?